lateus/pokem/DOC.md

 int computeChecksum(const char* packedPassword, int bytes)
 ```
 **Internal function, should not be used**
 Returns the checksum of the first `bytes` bytes in the array `packedPassword`.
 The checksum is calculated by initializing a variable to `0`.
-Then, in each iteration, adding to it each byte plus it's index in the array and truncated it to 1-byte long.
+Then, in each iteration, adds to itself each byte plus it's index in the array, while truncating it to 1-byte long.

 ----------